 Then I grew Up

 With quite a few adult years under my belt it’s obvious that there are lots of films that I’ve loved.
-Some I’ve watched over and over and never tire of them, like Back to the Future.
-A few years ago I went to The Gadget Show Live and managed to get up close to Jason Bradbury’s Back to the Future Delorean
+Some I’ve watched over and over and never tire of them, like Back to the Future (all three films.)
+A few years ago I went to The Gadget Show Live and managed to get up close to Jason Bradbury’s Back to the Future Delorean.

 It took me a long time to watch The Greatest Showman, but again, it’s one of my favourites that I could watch over and over.
 The story line is not that brilliant but I love the music and Hugh Jackman of course.